bitovi/academy/src/react/8-optimizaton-hooks.md

 To sum it all up:

-- When we need to do something expensive
+- When we need to do something expensive:
   1. We wrap it in `useMemo`.
   2. Specify when it should re-compute.